Kaylee Wendt steps out of meteorology and into a career that combines her passions

 |0

-This work, Kaylee Wendt steps out of meteorology and into a career that combines her passions [Image 3 of 3], by Andre Hampton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kaylee Wendt steps out of meteorology and into a career that combines her passions, by Andre Hampton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Kaylee Wendt steps out of meteorology and into a career that combines her passions